gomoob/backbone.isomorphic/README.md

 ## Backbone

-The project used Backbone Marionette 2.4.1 which depends on Backbone 1.1.2, their is a problem in the UMD module code associated to Backbone which prevents the project to work.
+The project uses Backbone Marionette 2.4.1 which depends on Backbone 1.1.2, their is a problem in the UMD module code associated to Backbone because it prevents the project to work with jQuery.

 The problem is that by default Backbone is configured to not use jQuery when its loaded in a Node environment.
 So to make it work we have to replace the following in `node_modules/backbone.marionette/node_modules/backbone.js` (line 20) :